CSR Actions at Tesco Ireland in response to the impact of COVID-19

 - Supporting our communities

-The COVID-19 pandemic has seen our workforce of 13,000 colleagues play a key role in maintaining food supply in communities all around the country, as food retail was classified as one of only a small number of essential services.
+The COVID-19 pandemic has seen our workforce of more than 13,000 staff play a key role in maintaining food supply in communities all around the country, as food retail was classified as one of only a small number of essential services.

 Our number one priority has been the safety of our colleagues and our customers - and in addition to keeping our colleagues safe, our response has focused on keeping them regularly informed and supporting them throughout what has been an extremely challenging time.